Sam Jacobs (bishop): Bishop of Houma-Thibodaux

-On August 1, 2003, John Paul II appointed Jacobs as the third bishop of the Diocese of Houma-Thibodaux.
+On August 1, 2003, John Paul II appointed Jacobs as the third bishop of Houma-Thibodaux.
 He was installed on October 10, 2003.

-Within the United States Conference of Catholic Bishops, he served chairman of the Committee for Evangelization (2005-2007), and was a member of the Committee on Laity, Marriage, Family Life and Youth and the Committee on Evangelization and Catechesis.
+Within the United States Conference of Catholic Bishops, he served chairman of the Committee for Evangelization (2005–2007), and was a member of the Committee on Laity, Marriage, Family Life and Youth and the Committee on Evangelization and Catechesis.

+Retirement

 On September 23, 2013, Pope Francis accepted Jacobs's letter of resignation and appointed Auxiliary Bishop Shelton Fabre as the new bishop of the Diocese of Houma-Thibodaux.